-Fair Way will make arrangements for the mediation including using telephone, SKYPE or video conferencing if needed.
+Fair Way will make arrangements for the mediation to be held online if needed

 Do I need a lawyer?

 FDR mediation isn't designed to include lawyers.
 If you are paying for your own lawyer, and the other party and mediator agree, then your lawyer may be able to attend but they cannot represent you during mediation sessions.